If you want to be a truck driver, you’re in luck: in times of economic prosperity, the demand for transport can only

 After graduation, you can seek employment at repair shops, leasing centers, or most commonly, trucking companies like West Virginia are A&R Transport, C.R.
 England, and USA Truck Inc.

 O*Net also joins with a sunny forecast: truck driver demand is expecting a boost of 15%, while diesel mechanic jobs will grow by 11% in the coming period.

 Salary of a West Virginia Truck Driver.

 The exact level of salary may be difficult to estimate (many factors are in play: a place of work, experience, education, seniority, etc.), but the average trucker wage in West Virginia is currently $38,830.

 For more data and analysis of wages, refer to the information further below.Annual Salary Range:

-Average Salaries of Truck Drivers in West Virginia
+Average Salary of Truck Drivers in West Virginia